Virgin Australia Regional Airlines: Development since the 2000s

 In April 2012, Virgin Australia Holdings purchased 10% of Skywest Airlines, followed by a full takeover bid on 30 October 2012.
 It had received in principle support from the Board but the takeover would require shareholder and regulatory approval.
 On 11 April 2013, Virgin Australia Holdings completed its 100% acquisition of Skywest Airlines.
 From 7 May 2013, the use of the Skywest brand was discontinued and the airline became part of the Virgin Australia brand, however it continues to operate under its current Air Operator's Certificate and its own management team.

-2022 Fleet changes and transition to Parent
+2022 Fleet changes

 In April 2022, Virgin Australia announced its plans to phase out the Fokker 100 aircraft, and replace it with 10 year old Boeing 737-700s leased from KLM Royal Dutch Airlines.
 These will be operated by Virgin Australia's AOC for Virgin Australia Regional Airlines, leaving the Airbus A320 fleet solely operated by Virgin Australia Regional Airlines.
-The Group currently operates 10 x F100 aircraft across its operations in Western Australia, with the F100 fleet to be gradually transitioned out and replaced by 737-700s from first quarter 2023.
+The Group currently operated 10 x F100 aircraft at the time of the order across its operations in Western Australia, with the F100 fleet gradually transitioned out and partly replaced by 737-700s from first quarter 2023.

-Virgin Australia Regional Airlines is expected to merge into the Parent company, Virgin Australia, from 2024.